tier4/autoware_lanelet2_map_validator/autoware_lanelet2_map_validator/docs/lane/border_sharing.md

 ![flow_chart](../../media/border_sharing_flow_chart.drawio.svg)

 After we get a set of pairs violating the border sharing rule, we will classify whether a pair has its opposite pair.
-If the validator finds both pairs (Lanelet1, Lanelet2) and (Lanelet2, Lanelet1), it means that the expanded polygon covers the border ofthe other and vise versa which will be classified to issue code `Lane.BorderSharing-001`.
-If there is only one pair and the opposite doesn't exist, then this issue will be classifed as `Lane.BorderSharing-002`.
+If the validator finds both pairs (Lanelet1, Lanelet2) and (Lanelet2, Lanelet1), it means that the expanded polygon covers the border of the other and vise versa which will be classified to issue code `Lane.BorderSharing-001`.
+If there is only one pair and the opposite doesn't exist, then this issue will be classified as `Lane.BorderSharing-002`.
 If there are pairs like (Lanelet 1, Lanelet2) and (Lanelet 1, Lanelet 3) but (Lanelet 2, Lanelet 1) and (Lanelet 3, Lanelet 1) don't exist, everything will be summarize to one issue of Lanelet 1, whose issue message mentioning about Lanelet 2 and 3.

 ### Example Case 1